 Co-Editor / WebTamer: C.J.
 Opperthauser lives in Providence, Rhode Island.
 His work has most recently appeared in Inter|rupture, Ghost Ocean Magazine, and A Capella Zoo.
 His chapbook Cloud the Shape of Bedroom was published in 2016 by Tree Light Books.

 Co-Editor / ImageRaker: Matt Weinkam lives and writes in Cleveland, Ohio.
-His work has appeared or is forthcoming in Denver Quarterly, Sonora Review, New South, Midwestern Gothic, Split Lip, Covered w/ Fur, DIAGRAM, Quarter After Eight, Electric Literature and Mutilations on a Theme: Best Innovative College Writing, among others.
+His work has appeared in Denver Quarterly, Sonora Review, New South, Jellyfish Review, Split Lip, DIAGRAM, Quarter After Eight, and Electric Literature.